IshaanBazaz/WineRatingsDataAnalysis/README.md

 a unique wine.

-In addition, you need to group all reviews by different countries and generate a statistic table, and save as a csv file named “statisticByState.csv”.
+In addition, we need to group all reviews by different countries and generate a statistic table, and save as a csv file named “statisticByState.csv”.
 The table must have four
 columns: